non-ceterisparibus/Data_analytics/README.md

-# Bayesian Data Analysis Python Demos
+# Probability and Distribution Python Demos

 This repository contains some Python demos